 Founded in a spirit of inclusiveness, personal and professional responsibility, compassion for the needs of others, and dedication to improving the communities in which we live and work, Cleary Gottlieb remains fully committed to the duties of good global citizenship.

 We believe pro bono work should be a mindful choice, one that expresses both personal and collective interests.
 So rather than make pro bono work mandatory at Cleary, we fully support the voluntary legal efforts of all of our lawyers.

 - More than 70 percent of Cleary lawyers logged more than 90,000 hours worldwide to pro bono legal counsel and public service efforts.

 - The firm sponsors two public interest externship programs—on a rotating basis, firm associates are placed for four months in a full-time position at either MFY Legal Services Inc. or Lawyers Alliance for New York.

-- In 2015, Law360 named Cleary a Pro Bono Firm of the Year and a Pro Bono All Star—an honor accorded to firms appearing on the Pro Bono Firms of the Year list at least three times since 2010.
+- Law360 named Cleary a 2016 Pro Bono Firm of the Year and a Pro Bono All Star in 2015—an honor given to firms appearing on the Pro Bono Firm of the Year list at least three times since its inception in 2010.